On your first visit, we will take a full case history and you will be able to discuss the issues that concern you.

 HOW MANY TREATMENTS WILL I NEED?

 Weekly acupuncture is the norm to begin with, reducing in frequency as your body responds.
 The effect is usually felt within five or six treatments.
 Sometimes, just one or two treatments are enough.
-At the first treatment, I will be able to tell you how many treatments are likely to be necessary.
+At the first treatment, we will be able to tell you how many treatments are likely to be necessary.